LearningOS/os-lectures/lecture21/ref.md

 Ref: https://cfsamson.github.io/books-futures-explained/2_waker_context.html#the-waker

-- The `Waker` type allows for a loose coupling between the reactor-part and the executor-part of a runtime.
+- The `Waker` type allows for a loose coupling between the reactor-part and the executor-part of a runtime
-- By having a wake up mechanism that is *not* tied to the thing that executes the future, runtime-implementors can come up with interesting new wake-up mechanisms.
+- By having a wake up mechanism that is *not* tied to the thing that executes the future, runtime-implementors can come up with interesting new wake-up mechanisms
-- Creating a `Waker` involves creating a `vtable` which allows us to use dynamic dispatch to call methods on a *type erased* trait object we construct our selves.
+- Creating a `Waker` involves creating a `vtable` which allows us to use dynamic dispatch to call methods on a *type erased* trait object we construct our selves

 #### Fat pointers in Rust

 Ref: https://cfsamson.github.io/books-futures-explained/2_waker_context.html#fat-pointers-in-rust

-**Example `&[i32]` :**
+**Example `&[i32]`**

 - The first 8 bytes is the actual pointer to the first element in the array (or part of an array the slice refers to)
 - The second 8 bytes is the length of the slice.

-**Example `&dyn SomeTrait`:**
+**Example `&dyn SomeTrait`**

 - The first 8 bytes points to the `data` for the trait object
 - The second 8 bytes points to the `vtable` for the trait object

-**trait object**
+**Trait object**

 - `&dyn SomeTrait` is a reference to a trait, or what Rust calls a *trait object*.
-- we implement our own `Waker` we'll actually set up a `vtable`
+- Implement `Waker:` we'll actually set up a `vtable`

 Example: